metno/emep-ctm/Subrun.rst

 ``NETCDF_DEFLATE_LEVEL``: The level of compression used in the NetCDF output files (integer).
 Negative values means netcdf3 format.

+``END_OF_EMEPDAY``: (integer) Hour when to start and end a "day".
+For daily averages gives for example averages from 06:00 to 06:00 next day, if value is 6.

 Defining own sectors
 --------------------